neomasterr/FIVEM-secured-callbacks/README.md

 end)
 ```

 But what if some hacker use this in other way, like `TriggerEvent('some:event', 'system:wipeAllData')`?
-It will wipe you data! (in theory).
+It will wipe your data! (in theory).
 So you need filter all callbacks.
 You can do it with my `Secured Callbacks`

 Example: